Amir-Nassimi/Persica-Glyph-OCR/Plate OCR/README.md

 - [Contact Information](#contact-information)

 ## Introduction
-PersicaGlyphOCR is an advanced OCR system designed for the precise recognition of Persian license plates.
+License Plate OCR is an advanced OCR system designed for the precise recognition of Persian license plates.
 Leveraging the YOLOv8 small model, it offers fast and reliable detection of license plates and their alphanumeric characters using a single unified model.
 This system is ideal for applications such as traffic monitoring and automated vehicle identification.

 ## Features
 - **Single-Model Detection and OCR**: Employs YOLOv8s for both license plate detection and character recognition.